Goalsum/TataruBook/docs/commands.md

 - `db_file`: DB file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.
 - `csv_file`: CSV file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

-TataruBook will automatically determine if the CSV file has a header row or not, the judgment is: if no column of the first row of the CSV contains a number, then it is considered to be a header row.
+TataruBook will automatically determine if the CSV file includes a header row or not, the judgment is: if no column of the first row of the CSV contains a number, then it is considered to be a header row.
 Note: TataruBook only determines and skips the header row, it does not adjust the field order based on the content of the header row.
 The field order must be consistent with the table definition.

 If the processing fails when inserting a row, then TataruBook performs a **rollback** and the entire DB file is restored to the state it was in before this `import` command was executed, even if other rows in the CSV file can be inserted successfully.